MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ome-version-comparison.md

 ### Encrypted email between GCC High and Non-GCC High recipients

-Senders inside GCC High can send encrypted email outside of the GCC High boundary or vice versa.
+Senders inside GCC High can send encrypted email outside of the GCC High boundary and vice versa.

 All recipients outside GCC High, including commercial Microsoft 365 users, Outlook.com users, and other users of other email providers such as Gmail and Yahoo, receive a wrapper mail.
 This wrapper mail redirects the recipient to the OME Portal where the recipient can read and reply to the message.
 This is also true for senders outside GCC High sending OME encrypted mail to GCC High.